-Battle of Mochacz, oil on canvas, Krakow, 1886
+Battle of Mohacz, oil on canvas, Krakow, 1886

 30000,00 zł

-The painting depicts the scene of the 1526 Battle of Mohacz, showing the moment of the violent clash between the Christian army and the Ottoman army.
-The composition has the character of a multi-figural battle scene, focused on the dynamic battle between cavalry and infantry, with a clear emphasis placed on the chaos and drama of the battlefield.
-The artist operates a compact, densely populated composition, in which the silhouettes of the fighting men and horses fill almost the entire surface of the canvas.
-The work was executed in oil on canvas and is signed in the lower left corner: “Krakow 1886”.
+The painting depicts the Battle of Mohács of 1526, showing the moment of violent clash between Christian forces and the Ottoman army.
+The composition is a multi-figure battle scene, focused on the dynamic combat of cavalry and infantry, with clear emphasis on the chaos and drama of the battlefield.
+The artist employs a compact, densely populated composition in which the silhouettes of fighting men and horses fill nearly the entire canvas surface.
+The work was executed in oil on canvas (lined) and is signed in the lower left corner: “Kraków 1886”.

 1 in stock